 - Users are asked to keep location on at all times.
-Each time the app is opened, a reminder pops up if location is not turned on.
+Each time the app is opened and as the user navigates through the app, a reminder repeatedly pops up if location is not turned on.
 Survivors often turn their location off to minimize privacy and safety risks.
 Users should only keep location on if they want to use it for this app and can turn it off when they are not using it.

 Communicating with Contacts:

-o User is not given an option over when the invites are sent.
-They are sent as text messages and are then documented in the phone log, which could be a trail of the app use that the user doesn't expect.
+- The user is not given an option over when the invites are sent.
+They are sent as text messages and are then documented in the phone log, which leaves information that the person is using the app on the phone.
+This isn’t obvious to the user and there is no notification that it was sent that way.
 Survivors who use the app may want to delete the sent text message if they are concerned that the abusive person could see it.

 - The platform currently does not support Google Voice numbers and will not be able to send text messages to friends who are using that as their contact number.

 User Options & Evidence Collection:

 - Survivors using this app should take a look at the settings so the app is set up in the way that works the best for them.
 For example, if a survivor wants to use this as a way to contact help but wouldn't want the abuser knowing, they can silence the alarm so it will be sent discreetly to friends.

 - Users also have the choice to turn on video recording when an alarm is triggered.
 If this is used, the video, along with location data and an event time stamp, would be available if the user wanted it for evidence.